BlueKittyMeow/Emil/framework/about.md

-# The Collector - Novel Descriptions & Analysis
+# Novel Descriptions & Analysis

 ## Quick Pitch
 In 1890s Prague, Dr. Emil Králik struggles with what we now know as anorexia nervosa while investigating a sinister medical specimen collector who targets people with rare conditions.
 When Emil's aristocratic friend Felix uncovers documents revealing a decades-old collection network, they discover that the collecting hasn't stopped—and Emil himself has become the next target.
 A gothic literary thriller exploring bodily autonomy, medical ethics, and the commodification of human difference.